This post may contain affiliate links, read my disclosure policy for details.

 Ingredients needed to make kafta and potato stew.

-How to Make Kafta and Potato Stew
+How to Cook Kafta Stew

 • Prepare the stew ingredients: Peel the potatoes, wash and slice into round slices which ever shape you like.
 Rinse and set aside.
 Peel and slice the onion.
 Also slice the tomatoes.
 Set aside for the stew later.